apache/pekko/CONTRIBUTING.md

 #### JavaDoc

-Akka generates JavaDoc-style API documentation using the [genjavadoc](https://github.com/typesafehub/genjavadoc) sbt plugin, since the sources are written mostly in Scala.
+Pekko generates JavaDoc-style API documentation using the [genjavadoc](https://github.com/typesafehub/genjavadoc) sbt plugin, since the sources are written mostly in Scala.

 Generating JavaDoc is not enabled by default, as it's not needed on day-to-day development as it's expected to just work.
 If you'd like to check if your links and formatting look good in JavaDoc (and not only in ScalaDoc), you can generate it by running: